Flucus/Flucus/README.md

 ## About Me
 Hello!
-I am Oscar HO, a Software Engineering student with a solid foundation in various programming languages and web development technologies.
+I am Oscar HO, a Computer Science student with a solid foundation in various programming languages and web development technologies.
 My technical proficiency includes:

 - **Programming Languages:** Proficient in Java, Python, and C#.
 - **Web Development:** Skilled in HTML, CSS, and JavaScript.